California Licensed Architect with 14 years of experience with housing, mixed-use, and transit-oriented developments.

-From start to finish of building your house, there are 5 typical stages professionally known as "phases".
+There are five typical stages of home-building, which are professionally known as "phases."
 You are not obligated to select one single designer/architect for the entire project.
 You may choose to authorize service incrementally to establish a comfort level between both parties.
 The first two stages are considered design phases, followed by two documentation/procurement phases, and finally the construction phase.
 The five phases of the projects are:

 - Schematic Design (SD): During this phase, the designer/architect communicates his/her proposed design to you.
 Not all details will be worked out during this phase, but you should have a general idea of the design approach.
 If your project needs to go through a design review or planning commission hearing, it will take place around 75% to 90% of this phase.
 If your project includes major mechanical, electrical, or plumbing upgrades, discuss the general approach for each discipline, also known as “system approach” with your design professional.